nicolasdanet/Spaghettis_TclTk/README.txt

 Build:

     Open a terminal and run the "Spaghettis/build.sh" script.
+    Nothing will be installed in your system.
-    Notice that a properly set toolchain is required.
+    Note that a properly set toolchain is required.
     On macOS the easy way is to get Xcode.
-    Nothing is installed in your system.

 Run: